 I was hoping that the screw holes on the ACH rails would line up so that I didn’t have to put too many holes in the helmet, unfortunately I did end up having to drill two more in the back.
 I also drilled 3 smaller holes on the front part of the helmet for the VAS shroud.

-I found a cheapo plastic PASGT helmet replica my son had used for a Halloween costume a few years ago and carefully stripped off the lower rubber liner from the bottom edges of the plastic helmet and heated the liner in the microwave to soften it up.
+I found a cheapo plastic PASGT helmet replica my son had used for a Halloween costume a few years ago and carefully stripped off the rubber liner from the bottom edges of the plastic helmet and heated the liner with a heat gun to soften it up.
 Next I mixed some two part epoxy and applied it to the exposed armid edges.
 I then carefully pressed the rubber liner on, holding it in place useing some gorilla tape until the epoxy is set.
 Plenty of people that have worked in factories where these helmets are made have said that they themselves use everything from band saws to jigsaws to cut TC2000’s into a TC2002 because the helmets didn’t meet the weight tolerances.
 The most important thing to remember when performing this mod, is to make sure to thoroughly seal any cut edges and holes to prevent moisture or debris from getting into the material and so that the Kevlar does not delaminate.

 Once any excess epoxy has been smoothed out with a dremel and paint is compltely dry, I clean off any obvious dust and dirt with a rag then I begin attaching the rails, the helmet liner, the H-nape, and helmet cover and it’s done.